 Get the most from your button-down.

-The short answer is that we recommend dry cleaning or washing on cold and hang drying.
+The short answer: we recommend dry cleaning or washing on cold and hanging to dry.

-To maximize the life of your button-down, we recommend:
+To maximize the life of your shirt, we recommend:

 Typically, when you take a cotton shirt to a dry cleaner, they launder it which involves harsh detergents, hot water, and heated drying.
 When taking your Wool&Prince shirt to the dry cleaners, you’ll need to call out “dry clean only."

 Check the temperature of your washing machine’s cold cycle.
 Depending on your location and how the machine was installed, cold cycles can run warm (75+ degrees) which will eventually ruin a shirt.